Contextual Joint Factor Acoustic Embeddings: Experimental Framework

 \subsection{Data and Use}

-Taking the VAE experiments as baseline, the TIMIT data is used for this work\cite{zue1990speech}.
+The TIMIT corpus is used for this work \cite{zue1990speech}.
 TIMIT contains studio recordings from a large number of speakers with detailed phoneme segment information.
 Work in this paper makes use of the official training and test sets, covering in total 630 speakers with 8 utterances each.
 There is no speaker overlap between training and test set, which comprise of 462 and 168 speakers, respectively.
 All work presented here use of 80 dimensional Mel-scale filter bank coefficients.